KE 399 (Late Roman Asia Minor Moldmade Pilgrim Flask) [permalink] [next]

 Fabric, firing, surface

 Fabric: 5YR 6/6 (reddish yellow).
 Hard, fine fabric; mostly smooth break.
 Rare, tiny white (lime?) specks; frequent small flakes of golden mica.
 Slip: 2.5YR 5/6 (red).
-Thin, somewhat even, semiglossy slip one exterior and over rim but missing from abrasion.
+Thin, somewhat even, semiglossy slip on exterior and over rim but mostly removed by abrasion.

 One sherd preserves entire rim and part of one handle.
 Slight, extensive abrasino and chipping around lip; worn breaks; faint, thin film of encrustation.